 Anchorage to Denali: The Parks Highway

-The drive from Anchorage to Denali National Park is 240 miles on the George Parks Highway (Alaska Route 3).
+The drive from Anchorage to Denali National Park is 237 miles on the George Parks Highway (Alaska Route 3).
 Without stops, it takes about 4.5 hours.
 With stops in Talkeetna and at viewpoints along the way, plan for 6-7 hours.
+If you are deciding where to base near the park, our Talkeetna vs Denali guide compares the two for lodging, flightseeing, and tours.

 This is a straightforward drive on a good two-lane highway.
 The scenery builds gradually: you leave the urban sprawl of the Mat-Su Valley, pass through boreal forest, and arrive at the edge of the Alaska Range with Denali looming to the west.
 On clear days, the mountain appears impossibly large, 130 miles away but dominating the entire skyline.